Eomys/pyleecan-doc/Tests_Turorials/how.to.contribute.md

   After his modifications merged and the html pages regenerated, the submitted documentation will be available on the PYLEECAN website.

 [For more information about the documentation.](https://pyleecan.org/doc.contribution.html)

+## To go Further

+In pyleecan, we can also test the GUI.
+[Here is a another tutorial](https://github.com/Eomys/pyleecan-doc/blob/master/Tests_Turorials/how.to.unit.test.GUI.md)